samestep/website/README.md

 # My website

-To develop locally, run these commands:
+To develop locally, run these commands in the dev shell provided by `flake.nix`:

 ```sh
 bun install
 bun --watch run watch.ts
 ```

-Then in a separate terminal:
+Then in a separate terminal, also using the dev shell:

 ```sh
 bun run serve